 The Disney Renaissance:

 The Great Mouse Detective (from the Bronze Age) made enough money to finance a fairy tale passion project called The Little Mermaid.
 This film officially launched what most modern audiences consider to be the definitive era for the company in today’s filmmaking landscape: the Disney Renaissance!
 It is referred to as a ‘Renaissance’ by film critics because of its return to Walt Disney’s ideals of art and innovation, and the company’s success at finally capturing that sense of ‘Disney Magic’ that set them apart from other animation studios.
 Disney was back as the world’s leading animation studio, churning out hit after hit and charming the world with its beloved characters and stories.

 The New Millenium:

 The New Millennium, also called the Experimental Era, mostly centered around Disney changing the way they produced their animation and structured their stories.
-It was a time of exploration which saw much less success than the Renaissance, and focused on new genres of storytelling; including Sci-Fi Comedies, Irreverent Comedies, Steampunk, and even Time Travel!
-Not only did Disney experiment with the writing and story structure of their movies in this era, but they also tried new things with the technology of their filmmaking as well.
+It was a time of exploration which saw much less success than the Renaissance, and focused on new genres of storytelling.
+These included Sci-Fi Comedies, Irreverent Comedies, Steampunk, and even Time Travel!
+Not only did Disney try new things with writing and story structure during this era, but they also experimented with new technology.
 In this era, Disney introduced more Computer-Generated Imagery (CGI), which they had already utilized with their partners at Pixar.
 This led to Disney making their own full-length CGI animated film: Dinosaur.
-And this was only the beginning, as Disney soon moved from mixing CGI and live-action elements through the computer (like in Dinosaur), to creating almost everything you see on screen from scratch in a digital environment (like in Chicken Little).
-Not only would this experimentation with technology become the norm at Disney, but it would also spell the beginning of the end for traditional hand-drawn animation in the next era.
-Without a doubt, many of the films in the Experimental Era would become crucial to the success and reliability of the next age of animation…
+Not only would this experimentation with technology become the standard at Disney, but it would also spell the beginning of the end for traditional hand-drawn animation in the next era.
+Despite its shortcomings, many of the films in the Experimental Era would become crucial to the success and reliability of the next age of animation.

 The New Golden Age: